fork-the-law/hancock/README.md

 # Principles

-Open Everything: We are dedicated to open source code and principles.
-We haven't settled on which open source license we will release under since there are so many to choose from and each has its own merits.
-We would not even entertain the possibility of closed sourcing anything we do.
-Further, we aim to use open source tools, platforms and packages wherever we can.
+Openness: We are dedicated to openness principles.
+Our goal is increasing the breadth of human knowledge, and that means not locking up data.
+We aim to use open source tools, platforms and packages wherever we can.
+It is our goal to make as much as we can available to the People without compromising our sustainability.

 This open attitude also includes the functioning of our organization, as much as possible.
-Part of our goal is to establish radical transparency in all our operations.
+Part of our goal is to establish transparency in all our operations.
 With a common background in information security, the team fully understands that the most solid system is one that is held open to critical scrutiny.

 ––––––––––––––––––––––––––––––––––––––––––––––––